anjgoswami/salamanders/README.md

 layout_Emmli: format for generating network plot of EMMLi results with bones in relative position

-per_lm_rate_and_disparity: R code for generating per-landmark rate and disparity

 Script_BM_rj_MCMC_bayestrait: input for BayesTraits analysis

 VarRates: Transforms applied to the tree from the variable rates and local transform models